what is bartending

 • Don’t try to increase the revenue by selling cheaper/inferior products – you might have a little bit less profit,

-but you will gain reputation and put you ahead of your competition.
+but you will gain a reputation and put you ahead of your competition.
 Make people feel they are getting the worth of their money.

 Don’t expect to make fine drinks with cheap ingredients.